Introducing the Black Craftspeople Digital Archive Team

 Dr. Tiffany Momon

-Momon is a public historian and Visiting Assistant Professor of History and Mellon Fellow at Sewanee, The University of the South.
+Momon is a public historian and Assistant Professor of History and Mellon Fellow at Sewanee, The University of the South.
 Her work focuses on exploring African American placemaking throughout the southeast, documenting cemeteries, churches, schools, and lodges.
+Momon serves as the research lead for South Carolina.

 Dr. Torren Gatson